matthewcasertano/bursty/README.md

 ## Data
 The full parameter space results were generated using high-performance computing with 1500 trials per parameter combination.
 The archive file preserves these complete results for reproducibility.

-## Context
-This work contributes to understanding the Neural Autopilot model's parameter space and ground truth recovery capabilities, as presented in slides 34-40 of the associated presentation on power laws in human behavior.